top of page

 What should I expect during my first massage therapy visit?

-Your massage therapist may require you to fill out a health history form.
-Afterward the therapist will begin by asking you general questions to establish what areas you would like worked on, if there are any conditions needing to be addressed, and to determine if massage is appropriate for you.
-Your massage therapist may perform certain assessments and testing to evaluate your condition and to see if you have any presenting complaints.
+Your massage therapist may request you to complete a health history form.
+Subsequently, the therapist will initiate the session by asking you general questions to identify specific areas you would like to focus on, address any existing conditions, and assess whether massage is suitable for you.
+As part of the process, your massage therapist may conduct specific assessments and tests to evaluate your condition and understand any concerns or complaints you may have.

 Must I be completely undressed?